Membership Overview

 Retired Membership (Annual dues – $60)

-• Musicians or clergy who work or commune in The Episcopal Church or the within the Anglican Communion who are retired or over the age of 65.
+• Musicians or clergy who work or commune in The Episcopal Church or within the Anglican Communion who are retired or over the age of 65.

-Student Membership (Annual dues – $60)
+Student Membership (Annual dues – $0)

 • Full-time students in accredited academic institutions.
 Upon leaving full-time student status, the member must pay the dues of a regular member.
+2024 Student Membership dues have been generously underwritten by the Delbert Disselhorst Trust.

 Affiliate Membership (Annual dues – $120)